monogenea/GWAStutorial/README.md

 - *Establishing multiple omics baselines for three Southeast Asian populations in the Singapore Integrative Omics Study*, Saw et al. (2017), Nat.
 Comm. (data source)
 - *A guide to genome-wide association analysis and post-analytic interrogation*, Reed et al. (2015), Stats. in Med. (method source)

-Enjoy, any feedback is welcome!
+Also, thanks to @nizzle10 and @rafalcode for contributing.
+Enjoy, all feedback is welcome!

 Francisco